oh2th-homey/fi.oh2th.alarmutils/README.txt

-Flow utilities to manage Homey alarms.
+Flow utilities to manage Homey alarms and a Scheduler device.

-Adjust an alarms trigger time from a flow to get dynamic Homey alarms.
+Application: Adjust an alarm's trigger time from a flow to get dynamic Homey alarms.
+Scheduler device: Dynamic configuration of the device from settings and with flows.